-You won’t believe how easy it is to make these keto baked pork chops, complete with a mustard crumb herb crust, in less than 30-minutes!
-Baked right in your oven, these low-carb pork chops are full of juicy flavor and have a perfectly crisp outer crust.
+You won’t believe how easy it is to make this keto baked pork chops recipe, complete with a mustard crumb herb crust, in less than 30-minutes!
+Baked right in your oven, these low carb pork chops are full of juicy flavor and have a perfectly crisp outer crust.
 It’s a WHOLE LOTTA YUM way to enjoy dinner.

 When I first got married 19 years ago a good friend gave me her favorite baked pork chop recipe.
 I was learning how to cook and while I had spent many years baking, I wasn’t quite sure what to do with the main dish.
 She promised me these bone-in chops were easy and delicious.
 She was right and over the years these baked pork chops have become my go-to pork recipe because they’re THAT good!
 I have, however, made a small adjustment to accommodate a more carb-conscious lifestyle.

 If you want a simple yet impressive dinner to serve your family for dinner or for your holiday table, this is it!
 These super tender keto baked pork chops will be the star of the show.
 Pair them with baked cauliflower mac and cheese and air fryer broccoli to stay low carb, or get festive with a sausage and apple stuffing and a sweet potato casserole.
 No matter how you opt to serve these low-carb baked pork chops, your guests are going to rave about them.